 These pancakes are one of the family’s all-time favourite weekend breakfasts.
 I also find that they’re a great (sneaky) way to get a certain boy with a soft fruit aversion to enthusiastically eat blueberries 😉

-Cooking time: 25-30 minutes
+Hands-on time: 20-35 minutes Cooking time: 15-30 minutes

-1 tbsp baking powder
+2 tsp baking powder

 ¼ tsp salt

 1 tsp vanilla extract

 130g / 4½ oz / 1 cup fresh or frozen blueberries

 Organic rapeseed (canola) oil (or other neutral-flavoured oil), for frying

 Chopped pecan nuts and walnuts